Hackmanit/TInjA/README.md

 - Efficient scanning thanks to the usage of polyglots:
     - On average only five polyglots are sent to the web page until the template injection possibility is detected and the template engine identified.
 - Pass crawled URLs to TInjA in JSONL format.
+- Pass a raw HTTP request to TInjA.
 - Set custom headers, cookies, POST parameters, and query parameters.
 - Route the traffic through a proxy (e.g., Burp Suite).
 - Configure Ratelimiting.